 Reduce Your Exposure to Business Insurance Claims

 Find out what steps you can take to make your business more resilient to insurance claims.
-Do you have a burglar alarm installed on your premises?
+Do you have a burglar alarm installed?
 Is it monitored by a professional security firm?
 Are your business premises old and therefore exposed to higher earthquake premiums?
 Are you in a flood prone area?
-Is your business situated on soft ground?

 Go for a Higher Claims Excess for Your Small Business Insurance Policy

-Review the Limits in Your Small Business Insurance Policy and the Value of Your Business Assets Every Year
+Review the Limits in Your Insurance Policy and the Value of Your Business Assets

-Small businesses change a lot in a year or two and it is easy to find yourself insuring things you no longer have or need and not insuring new additions or new risks.
-Additional employees, higher sales and turnover as well as changes to business costs are factors to consider when reviewing your small business insurance.
+When running a small business, things change a lot in a year or two and it is easy to find yourself insuring things you no longer have or need and not insuring new additions or new risks.
+Additional employees, higher sales and turnover as well as changes to business costs are factors to consider when reviewing your insurance.